 - how the dean must authorize the continued use of an endowed chair, both as a title and as a possible source of future funding.

-- what a phased retirement arrangement might look like.
+- what a phased retirement arrangement might involve.

-The dialog with the Chair eventually leads to a retirement agreement.
+The dialog with the Chair or Director eventually leads to a retirement agreement.
 Conversations with central HR or with the College HR person are sometimes part of the process.

-If there is a phased retirement plan, it is detailed in writing and signed by the candidate, the chair, and the dean.
+If there is a phased retirement plan, it is detailed in writing and signed by you, the chair, and the College dean.

-If there are resource issues associated with full retirement, then they too must be put in writing and signed by the candidate, chair, and dean.
+Likewise, if there are resource agreements associated with full retirement, then they should be specified in writing and signed by both you and the head of the unit.

 Benefit Services will contact you with information about the health care plan for retirees and related matters such as Medicare Parts A, B, and D. They will also describe various life insurance issues that require your attention.